Enoch L. Johnson

-Enoch Lewis "Nucky" Johnson (January 20, 1883December 9, 1968) was an Atlantic City, New Jersey political boss, a sheriff of Atlantic County, New Jersey, a businessman and a crime boss who was the leader of the political machine that controlled Atlantic City and the Atlantic County government from the 1910s until his conviction and imprisonment in 1941.
+Enoch Lewis "Nucky" Johnson (January 20, 1883 - December 9, 1968) was an American politician from the Republican Party who served as an Atlantic City political boss, sheriff of Atlantic County, businessman, and crime boss who was the leader of the political machine that controlled Atlantic City and the Atlantic County government from the 1910s until his conviction and imprisonment in 1941.
 His rule encompassed the Roaring Twenties when Atlantic City was at the height of its popularity as a refuge from Prohibition.
 In addition to bootlegging, the criminal aspect of his organization was also involved in gambling and prostitution.
+The HBO series Boardwalk Empire was based on Johnson, portrayed by Steve Buscemi as Nucky Thompson.

 Early life

 Enoch Lewis Johnson was born on January 20, 1883, in Galloway Township, New Jersey, to Smith E. and Virginia (Higbee) Johnson, who were Protestants and members of two of Atlantic County's oldest families.
-His nickname "Nucky" was derived from his forename Enoch.
+His nickname "Nucky" was derived from his given name Enoch.